Huawei-HiQ/hiq-deployment/deb/README.md

 This repository contains the code necessary to build DEB source and binary packages.

-## PPA
+## Huawei-HiQ PPA

 The Huawei-HiQ PPA can be found at the following address: https://launchpad.net/~huawei-hiq/+archive/ubuntu/ppa.

-It contains all the packages required to run the most recetn version of HiQ packages on supported Ubuntu distributions.
+It contains all the packages required to run the most recent version of HiQ packages on supported Ubuntu distributions.

 ### Using the PPA